nylen/cyg-apt/INSTALL.md

      `make package` to compile the package.

   2. Optionally, type `make test` to run any self-tests that come with the package, generally using the just-built uninstalled binaries.
+(If you run into problems with some of the network-related tests, for example, FTP URIs not working, this change may help: `6a2f7cd`)

   3. Type `make install` to install the programs and any data files and documentation.
 When installing into a prefix owned by root, it is